 2 Related Work

-Many simulations have achieved the complicated behaviors.
-Julio Godoy [6] provided dynamic agent base approach that agents in the scene could have distinct goals to plan their own movements and collision avoidance ability.
-Interactions among each agent are being “polite” and natural after agents learned optimal strategy in the given simulated environment.
-Carmine [3] extended state-of-art predictive approach with the social awareness, prediction and social collision avoidance to achieve the prediction in social path following behavior.
-Social awareness is signaling agents that are approaching each other, then agents adjust its behavior and direction for the future social interaction could improve the realism.
-In the simulation, simply allow the agents to have interaction, repulsive forces and given priority are not enough.
-In order to simulate social interactions among agents in the crowd, Walk Along Steering [4] developed the Walk Along Steering allows agents in small group have six social steering behaviors that makes agents’ movement and reaction smoothly and naturally.
-Based on three-layer architecture controlling motion of IVAs designed by Reynolds [1], agents could achieve patterns like following, avoidance, waiting and approaching.
-To allow the crowd has more dynamic social behaviors, sai-keung’s [5] approach presents a crowd simulation that involves behaviors that agents are more interactive.
+Many simulations have achieved complicated behaviors.
+Julio Godoy [6] provided a dynamic agent base approach that allowed agents in a scene to have distinct goals and plan their own movements and collision avoidance ability.
+Interactions among each agent are “polite” and natural after agents learned optimal strategy in the given simulated environment.
+Carmine [3] extended state-of-art predictive approaches with social awareness, prediction and social collision avoidance to achieve the prediction in social path following behavior.
+Social awareness is signaling agents that are approaching each other, then agents adjust their behavior and direction for future social interaction to improve the realism.
+In the simulation, simply allowing the agents to have interaction, repulsive forces and given priority are not enough.
+In order to simulate social interactions among agents in the crowd, Walk Along Steering [4] developed the Walk Along Steering algorithm that allows agents in small groups to have six social steering behaviors that makes agents’ movement and reaction smooth and natural.
+Based on a three-layer architecture controlling motion of IVAs designed by Reynolds [1], agents could achieve patterns like following, avoidance, waiting and approaching.
+To allow the crowd to have more dynamic social behaviors, Sai-Keung’s [5] approach presents a crowd simulation that involves behaviors agents that are more interactive.
 In the simulation, two or more agents are required to perform actions simultaneously to finish certain tasks, agents are divided into two categories: workers and pedestrians.
 Tasks can be assigned to worker agents; workers will cooperate with each other and create complicated behaviors by decomposing a complex task into numbers of simple task.

 3 Report Outline